TshepoShale/Introduction-to-Python/README.md

 random_number = random.randrange(1, 11)
 print(random_number)

+## Day 3:
 ### Python Modules:
 These are libraries that contain code, that gives classess, methods, and functions, their functionality.
-NB: The moment a module is imported, the Python interpreter
+NB: The moment a module is imported, the Python interpreter then fetches it from the either the program directory, or in the PYTHONPATH variable.
+NB: You can check module lists using help("modules").

+## Day 4:
+### Regular Expressions:
+Regular expressions (regex) in Python are a powerful tool for pattern matching and searching in strings.
+The re module in Python provides support for regular expressions.
+Regular expressions are used to specify a search pattern, which can be a string or a complex expression, and then this pattern can be used to find matches within strings, replace substrings, or split strings based on the specified pattern.
+NB: Use the import re module to utilize RegEx.